LRC Jr.FLL Expo, Livingston, New Jersey

 - 2013 Super Seniors: a 45-minutes interactive live science demonstrations by Mad Science related to medicines.

 - 2014 Disaster Blaster: a 45-minutes interactive live science demonstrations by Mad Science through fun activities such as vortex generator and hovercraft riding to demonstrate air pressure; Tesla coil and a piece of paper can catch fire to demonstrate the result of wild fires by lightnings; and a demonstration with chemical volcanic eruption.
+The participants were invited in the Summer of 2014 to visit the Weston Observatory and iRobot headquarters and make a connection to real-world applications by seeing New England earthquake monitoring station and robots that can help in rescue missions.
+See this article for details of the post-expo event.

 * Special exhibits and activities (including post-Expo event) are subject to change or cancellation without notice.